%20(1).png)

 Expansion ARR influence

-Customers with deep product capability have more expansion conversations and act on them.
-CE is the mechanism that builds the capability expansion depends on.
+Customers with deep product capability generate credible expansion opportunities and act on them.

 How KDLS Works

-KDLS engagements are sequenced and diagnostic.
-Each builds on the previous one.
-Each stands alone.
+KDLS engagements are sequenced.
+Each builds on the previous one, and each delivers value independently.

 Diagnose